J&J Medical Connect

 • Exclusion criteria:

-• Patients who had received >1 claim for any of the studied drugs at any time during the period of continuous eligibility before the index date.
+• Patients with >1 claim for any of the studied drugs at any time during the period of continuous eligibility before the index date were excluded.

-• Patients with potentially confounding rheumatic diseases (eg, ankylosing spondylitis, other inflammatory arthritides, spondyloarthropathies, rheumatoid arthritis, systemic connective tissue disorders, relapsing polychondritis, or unclassified connective tissue disease) in the 12-month baseline period before the index date.
+• Patients with potentially confounding rheumatic diseases (eg, ankylosing spondylitis, other inflammatory arthritides, spondyloarthropathies, rheumatoid arthritis, systemic connective tissue disorders, relapsing polychondritis, or unclassified connective tissue disease) during the 12-month baseline period before the index date were excluded.

-• In the primary analysis, on-label treatment persistence was defined as the absence of treatment discontinuation (based on a gap of 112 days for SC TREMFYA or 56 days for an SC IL-17Ai) with approved dosing regimens as per FDA label.
+• In the primary analysis, on-label treatment persistence was defined as the absence of treatment discontinuation (based on a gap of 112 days for SC TREMFYA or 56 days for SC IL-17Ai), with approved dosing regimens per the Food and Drug Administration (FDA) label.

 • Sensitivity analyses of on-label treatment persistence were performed.